Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence

 First, exploiting the so-called optimal value function $\varphi\colon\R^{n_1}\to\R\cup\{-\infty,\infty\}$ of \eqref{eq:lower_level} given by

 we find

 Tangents and normals to this set can be computed with the aid of a suitable pre-image rule.
 One has to be aware of two difficulties which have to be faced when using this approach.
 On the one hand, $\varphi$ is likely to be nonsmooth.
-On the other hand, any nonsmooth version of the Mangasarian--Fromovitz constraint qualification fails at all points of $\gph\Psi$ when modeled in this way, see \cite[Proposition~3.2]{YeZhu1995}, so comparatively weak qualification conditions have to be employed in order to proceed.
+On the other hand, any nonsmooth version of the Mangasarian--Fromovitz constraint qualification fails at all points of $\gph\Psi$ when modeled in this way, see \cite[Proposition~3.2]{YeZhu1995}.
+Hence, comparatively weak qualification conditions have to be employed in order to guarantee metric subregularity of $\Upsilon_\textup{imp}$ in the present setting, e.g.\ the assumptions of \cite[Lemma~5.1]{JolaosoMehlitzZemkoho2025}.
 A theoretical and numerical comparison of this approach with the one promoted via \eqref{eq:BOPref} is provided in \cite{ZemkohoZhou2021} and comes up with the recommendation to rely on \eqref{eq:BOP} whenever possible.